jaalto/project--shell-script-performance-and-portability/README.md

 ```
     # In Linux
     # GNU sed(1)
-    # Replace 'this' with 'that' in file.
+    # Replace 'this' with 'that'

     sed -i 's/this/that/g' file

     # In macOS
     # The same does not work.
-    # The '-i' option has different syntax
+    # The '-i' option has different

-    # and semantics.
-There is not workaround
+    # syntax and semantics.
+There
+    # is not workaround to make
-    # to make the '-i' option work accross
+    # the '-i' option work accross
-    # all operating systems.
+    # all Operating Systems.

     sed -i 's/this/that/g' file

     # Portable
+    #
-    # The most portable is to rewrite calls
+    # The most portable is to rewrite
-    # in Perl.
-Perl is almost always installed
+    # calls in Perl.
+Perl is
+    # 99 % of the cases installed
-    # although not part of the POSIX utilities.
+    # although it is not part of the
+    # POSIX utilities.

     perl -i -pe 's/this/that/g' file